-Our bodies need oxygen to help us heal after surgery or an injury.
-Anesthesia used during surgery can affect how well our lungs work after surgery.
-Also, being inactive from surgery reduces the amount of oxygen taken in by our lungs since we don’t breath as deeply as we do when we are active, even just doing our daily activities.
+Lung problems are not uncommon after surgery.
+The anesthesia medications used during surgery can affect how well our lungs work immediately after surgery.
+Also, inactivity after surgery (secondary to pain, drowsiness) limits amount of oxygen taken in by our lungs since we don’t breath as deeply as we do when we are active, even just doing our daily activities.

 Breathing and Coughing Exercises

-After you have surgery with general anesthesia you need to do breathing exercises.
-Doing these exercises will help prevent lung problems such as pneumonia and bronchitis.
-The breathing exercises include deep breathing and coughing.
+After surgery, breathing exercises are an important part of the recovery.
+Doing these exercises will help prevent lung problems such as pneumonia.
+Breathing exercises include deep breathing and coughing.
 Learn and practice these exercises before surgery; practice everyday for at least a week before your surgery.